ansonhe97/GroveUIDocs/RescreenDocs/USB-Client/README.md

 This repo introduce how to use the ReScreen as USB-Client, inlcuding using it for Human Interface Device(HID) such as keyboard, mouse and etc. It also supports Musical Instrument Digital Interface(MIDI).

-This functionality is denpendent on [Adafruit TinyUSB Library for Arduino](https://github.com/adafruit/Adafruit_TinyUSB_Arduino).
+This functionality is dependent on [Adafruit TinyUSB Library for Arduino](https://github.com/adafruit/Adafruit_TinyUSB_Arduino).
 The library has been tested with ReScreen(SAMD51) and working properly.

 ## Installing the Adafruit TinyUSB Library for Arduino